-For the past 37 years, the rights and welfare of women in the developing world have been dependent on who is sitting in the White House.
+Since 1984, the rights and welfare of women in the developing world have been dependent on who is sitting in the White House.
 That can change.

 The Global Gag Rule, when it is in effect, disqualifies some of the most effective and experienced family planning providers in the world from receiving U.S. assistance.
 Whether the policy is in place is a matter of life and death for women around the world.
 Lack of access to family planning information and services puts the lives and health of women at risk for no defensible reason.
 Millions of these women experience unintended pregnancies, and tens of thousands of them die from complications from pregnancies every year, including by unsafe abortion.

 The Global Health, Empowerment and Rights Act (S.1098 / H.R.1838) would end this cruel uncertainty by barring a future administration from unilaterally imposing the Global Gag Rule.
 Passage of this legislation is critical to ensure the stability of family planning programs.
 All members of Congress must do whatever they can to support this important bill.

 It is vital to ensure that women have access to the tools and information they need to protect their health and exercise their rights.
 The Global HER Act will help ensure that women worldwide have access to the full range of family planning information and services they need.

 Since 1973, the Helms Amendment has prohibited the use of U.S. foreign assistance for abortion overseas.
 The law specifically bars the use of U.S. foreign aid for “abortion as a method of family planning,” but the U.S. government has always treated the amendment as a blanket ban on funding abortion for any reason.

 The Abortion is Health Care Everywhere Act (S.929 in the Senate and H.R.1723 in the House of Representatives) would repeal the Helms Amendment.